-The National Atmospheric and Oceanic Administration (NOAA) Emerging Technologies Workshop (ETW), is a two-day, public event showcasing the latest innovations designed to collect, analyze, and/or synthesize environmental data.
+The National Oceanic and Atmospheric Administration (NOAA) Emerging Technologies Workshop (ETW), is a two-day, public event showcasing the latest innovations designed to collect, analyze, and/or synthesize environmental data.
 First held in 2016, the event aims to identify new technology with the potential to advance NOAA’s capabilities to monitor, assess, and predict the environment.
 The workshop features presentations and technical posters highlighting projects funded by NOAA and external stakeholders, representing academia, private industry, and other federal government agencies.
-The NOAA ETW is held every 18-24 months.

-The Emerging Technologies Workshop is being co-sponsored by NOAA’s Observing Systems Council (NOSC), the NOAA Research Council (NRC), the NOAA Ocean and Coastal Council (NOCC), and the Weather Water and Climate Board (WWCB), and is being organized by the NOSC’s Observing Systems Committee (OSC) with support from the Technology, Planning and Integration for Observations (TPIO) Division.
+The Emerging Technologies Workshop was co-sponsored by NOAA’s Observing Systems Council (NOSC), the NOAA Research Council (NRC), and the NOAA Ocean and Coastal Council (NOCC).
+The workshop was organized by the NOSC’s Observing Systems Committee (OSC) with support from the Technology, Planning and Integration for Observations (TPIO) Division.